 “They like the fact that this black person might become a saint in the biggest and maybe oldest institution in the world,” Padilioni said.
 “You have the factor of the ‘saintly American negro,’ as they were describing him.
 These are not Catholic people; he has appeal outside of the church.”

 He was even popular in the Harlem gay subculture.

-“By this point, the Catholic Church clearly wants him to become a saint, and it is putting out its own stories,” Padilioni said, adding with a laugh, “but the queer Harlem angle certainly wasn’t the direction the Vatican wanted to go.”
+“By this point, the Catholic Church clearly wanted him to become a saint, and was putting out its own stories,” Padilioni said, adding with a laugh, “but the queer Harlem angle certainly wasn’t the direction the Vatican wanted to go.”